Ball (video game): Re-releases and compilations

 It was re-released exclusively via Club Nintendo to celebrate the 30th anniversary of Game & Watch, with the Club Nintendo logo on the back.
 Unlike the original release, this version includes an option to mute the game by pressing the Time button during gameplay.
 Kano was a central figure in the development of the Club Nintendo version, who described it as "[holding] a special place in Yokoi-san's heart" and being the basis for all future Game & Watch games.
 There were some challenges involved according to Kano, due to documents relating to the original game's design no longer being available or difficult to find, despite the game having been recreated in the Game & Watch Gallery series.
 Another complication was that the hardware used to make Game & Watch systems back in the 1980s are not available anymore.
 Kano also cited poor memory as a complication, being unable to explain why a certain part is designed a particular way in some cases.
 He made efforts to recreate the experience of holding the original unit as much as he possibly could in terms of how it feels to hold, how it sounds, and how the buttons feel.
 Newer LCD screens would not show the wiring, meaning that the black bars on the screen were no longer necessary, but they were kept for the sake of making the design more authentic.

 For members of the Japanese Club Nintendo, it was shipped in April 2010 to Platinum members.
-It became available for members of the North American Club Nintendo in February 2011 and for European Club Nintendo members in November 2011.
+It became available for members of the North American Club Nintendo in February 2011 and for European Club Nintendo members in November of the same year.

 More recently, a Super Mario Bros.-themed Game & Watch system was released on November 13, 2020.
 In addition to featuring the original Super Mario Bros. and the sequel, Super Mario Bros.: The Lost Levels, it also featured a version of Ball reskinned to have a Mario head in place of the undistinguished character.

+At the Nintendo Museum in Japan, a playable version of Ball was featured, where the player uses their shadow cast on a wall to "catch" balls with their hands, which react to the hands' shadows' position.